Mohit-cloudinfra/aws-notes/Day1.md

 ## What I Learned

 ### 1. Cloud Computing & Its Benefits
+Cloud computing refers to the on-demand delivery of IT resources such as servers, databases, networking, and storage through the internet, with a pay-as-you-go pricing model.
+This eliminates the need for owning or maintaining physical data centers and allows quick access to scalable resources.
 - On-demand delivery of computing resources over the internet.
 - No upfront capital expense – only pay for what you use.
 - Eliminates the need to manage/maintain physical data centers.